Indian Polity / Union Legislature

 Parliamentary Terminology of India

-There are various Parliamentary terms used in India, some of which are indigenous and some are borrowed.
-The Parliamentary terminology
+Some of the Parliamentary terminology used in India are indigenous and some are borrowed.
+The Parliamentary terms in

 - Session - Session is the time span between the commencement of the business of the Parliament until it is prorogued.
 The session is divided